Disney's Polynesian Village Resort

 The Monorail at the Polynesian

 The Polynesian hotel has better transportation options that any other resort at Disney World.
-Monorails to Epcot and the Magic Kingdom, the launch and ferry to the Magic Kingdom, buses to all the other parks and Downtown Disney will get you where you want to go and usually pretty fast.
+Monorails to Epcot and the Magic Kingdom, the launch and ferry to the Magic Kingdom, buses to all the other parks and Disney Springs will get you where you want to go and usually pretty fast.

 The resort is located between the Transportation and Ticket Center and the Grand Floridian.
 It's just across Seven Seas Lagoon from the Magic Kingdom.
 The Magic Kingdom monorail runs right through it, and it's a short walk to the Epcot monorail.